 We were ready to play!

-Odd and Even Sort
+Odd and Even Number Sort Activity

-We’ve been practicing odd and even numbers for awhile so I decided to use this activity as a math center students could complete with a partner.
+We’ve been practicing odd and even numbers for awhile, so I decided to use this activity as a math center students could complete with a partner.

 We did a quick review of what makes odd and even numbers special: